Optimally Solving Simultaneous-Move Dec-POMDPs: The Sequential Central Planning Approach: Discussion

 \section{Discussion}

 This paper highlights the need for a paradigm shift in $\epsilon$-optimally solving Dec-POMDPs, transitioning from simultaneous- to sequential-move centralized training for decentralized execution.
-This shift addresses the silent coordination dilemma and the decision entanglement problem, which have hindered the scalability of $\epsilon$-optimal methods.
+This shift addresses the silent coordination dilemma and the decision entanglement problems, which have hindered the scalability of $\epsilon$-optimal methods.
 Specifically, it leads to an exponential drop in the complexity of backups, although it comes at the cost of longer planning horizons.
-It facilitates the application of efficient single-agent methods while preserving their theoretical guarantees, as evidenced by the superior performance of the $o$SARSA$^\mathtt{seq}$ algorithm compared to all other tested competitors across domains involving two or more agents.
+It facilitates the application of efficient single-agent methods while preserving their theoretical guarantees, as evidenced by the superior performance of the $o$SARSA$^\mathtt{seq}$ algorithm compared to all other tested baselines across domains involving two or more agents.
+Interestingly, this novel paradigm also addresses the multi-agent credit assignment problem, breaking down the optimal value functions among agents.
+This insight is important because this problem has recently attracted much attention in the multi-agent reinforcement learning community \cite{FoersterFANW18,RashidSWFFW18,mac2019macca,NEURIPS2019_f816dc0a,qtran2019,qplex2020,denton2020shapley,zhang2023stas}.
+Yet, with the exception of \citet{kuba2022trust}, all contributions suggest approximate solutions. \citet{kuba2022trust} introduces a clever way of factorizing the joint value function leveraging advantage functions but limits its applicability to trust-region learning algorithms.
+The sequential-move centralized for decentralized control paradigm applies to all value- and policy-based algorithms.